jameshod5/lakefs-trial/README.md

 # lakefs-trial
-Short example on using LakeFS for use with MAST data
+Short example on using LakeFS for use with MAST data.

+We have decided to not pursue this approach for data versioning on the FAIR MAST project, and this repo exsits purely as a guide for any future work that may want to use LakeFS as a service.
+Justification for not using LakeFS is outlined in `lakefs_downsides.docx`.
 ## Development Setup

 ### Mac Users: